 Market Comments Direction o trend for no 12 months

 Sydney CBD Rent performance surprisingly strong despite elevated vacancy.
-Net absorption was negative for 12 months at -45,000, not keeping up with supply.
-The vacancy rate has gone up 2.0 percentage points over the past year.
-It is currently 14.3%.
+Net absorption was negative for the past 12 months at -14,500, not keeping up with supply.
+The vacancy rate has gone up 1.4 percentage points over the past year.
+It is currently 13.7%.
 Incentives increased to 35% and prime gross rents grew 5.2% over the year.
 Yields expanded 31bps over the quarter to 5.13%.
-Supply in Sydney CBD over the next 3 years FY24-26 is expected to be 1.1% vs a 0.7% per annum long term average. \rightarrow
+Supply in Sydney CBD over the next 3 years FY24-26 is expected to be 1.1% vs a 0.7% per annum long term average. $\rightarrow$

-\rightarrow

-\rightarrow
+$\rightarrow$

+$\rightarrow$

 ↑

 North Sydney High vacancy rates persist, despite some signs of improvement.
-Net absorption was positive for the 12 months at 2,000, outpacing supply.
+Net absorption was positive for Vacancy $\rightarrow$

+the 12 months at 2,000, outpacing supply.
 The vacancy rate has gone down by 0.2 percentage points over the past year.
 It is currently 17.2%.
-Incentives increased to 37% and prime gross rents grew 3.6% over the year.
+Incentives increased to 37% and prime gross Rents $\rightarrow$

+rents grew 3.6% over the year.
 Yields expanded 6bps over the quarter to 5.25%.
-The vacancy rate is expected to remain relatively high in the medium term with the expected completion of the Victoria Cross over station development in FY25. \rightarrow
+The vacancy rate is expected to remain relatively high in the medium term with the expected completion of the Victoria Cross over station development in FY25. $\rightarrow$

-\rightarrow

-\rightarrow

-↑
+1

-Parramatta High vacancy rates limit the rent growth outlook; however, a tight supply pipeline may contain \rightarrow
+Parramatta High vacancy rates limit the rent growth outlook; however, a tight supply pipeline may contain $\rightarrow$

 vacancy going forward now that Parramatta Square has completed.
 Net absorption was negative for the 12 months at -60,000, not keeping up with supply.
 The vacancy rate has gone up by 9.4 percentage points over the past year.
 It is currently 24.6%.
 Incentives increased to 44% and prime gross rents remained stable over the past year.
 Yields expanded 25bps over the quarter to 5.75%.
-Rents \rightarrow
+Rents $\rightarrow$

-Incentives \rightarrow
+Incentives $\rightarrow$

-Yields ↑
+Yields 1

-Melbourne CBD Vacancy has plateaued and the CBD has a contained supply pipeline in the near term.
-Net absorption was negative for the 12 months at -9,000, not keeping up with supply.
+Melbourne CBD absorption was negative for the 12 months at -9,000, not keeping up with supply.
 The vacancy rate has gone up by 0.8 percentage points over the past year.
 It is currently 15.6%.
+Incentives $\rightarrow$

+↑

-Incentives increased to 40% and prime gross rents grew 0.7% over the year.
+increased to 40% and prime gross rents grew 0.7% over the year.
 Yields expanded 12bps over the quarter to 5.13%.
-Supply in Melbourne CBD over the next 3 years FY24-26 is expected to be 1.5% vs a 2.3% long term average. \rightarrow
+Supply in Melbourne CBD over the next 3 years FY24-26 is expected to Incentives $\rightarrow$

-1

-\rightarrow

-↑
+be 1.5% vs a 2.3% long term average. ↑

 Brisbane CBD Stronger demand tied to commodities contributes to a more positive market situation.
 Net \

 absorption was positive for the 12 months at 65,000, outpacing supply and well above average.
 The vacancy rate has gone down by 1.4 percentage points over the past year.
 It is currently 13.6%.
 Incentives remained stable, currently at 43% and prime gross rents grew 6.1% over the year.
 Yields expanded 13bps over the quarter to 6%.
 The premium vacancy rate in Brisbane has tightened to 7.6%.
-Rents 1
+Rents ↑

 Incentives \

 Yields ↑

 Perth CBD Increased demand and mining exploration offer potential for market improvement.
 Net absorption was positive for the 12 months at 50,000, not keeping up with supply.
 The vacancy rate has gone up by 0.2 percentage points over the past year.
 It is currently 19.9%.
 Incentives fell to 48% and prime gross rents grew 1.0% over the year.
 Yields expanded 13bps over the quarter to 6.88%.
 The premium vacancy rate in Perth CBD has tightened to just 14.0%. \

 ↑

 \

 Yields ↑